ixofoundation/ixo-client-sdk/README.md

     See [the wallet API](#wallet-api) for more info on `secp` and `agent` keywords.

+    Optional.
+If empty, client methods that require a signer won't work.

   - `blockchainURL`: The URL of the target ixo chain.
 Optional, defaults to the current mainnet URL.